LaurentiuMM/xy.js/README.md

 setInterval(function() {

   // If the second argument of draw() is set to true, the axis range
-  // and tics will be updated based on the current config and datasets. xy.draw(datasets, true);
+  // and ticks will be updated based on the current config and datasets. xy.draw(datasets, true);

   // Modify datasets here